hhtokpinar/sqfEntity/README.md

     1. main.dart                    : Startup file contains sample methods for using sqfEntity
     2. db / SqfEntityBase.dart      : includes Database Provider, Create model engine, helper classes, enums.. etc
     3. db / MyDbModel.dart          : Declare and modify your database model
-    4. models / Product.dart        : Sample created model for examples
+    4. models / models.dart        : Sample created model for examples
     5. assets / sample.db           : Sample db if you want to use an exiting db
     6. app.dart                     : Sample App for display created model. (will be updated later.)
     7. LICENSE.txt                  : see this file for License Terms